 What’s frustrating is that this eye cream also contains some ingredients that are proven to help signs of aging, yet on balance, the formula has more against it than for it, including an over reliance on waxy ingredients that are the hallmark of a dated formula.

-Last, the truth is you don’t need an eye cream!
+Last, the truth is that most eye creams aren't necessary!
 See More Into to find out why—and definitely leave this non-intensive eye cream on the shelf!

 - Inexpensive compared to competing eye creams.